reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 1-19
 ```

-* Lines 9 - 12: Defines Alice's interace as the `Player` interace and an integer value, `wager`.
+* Lines 9 - 12: Defines Alice's interface as the `Player` interface and an integer value, `wager`.
 * Lines 13 - 16: Define Bob's interface along with a called `acceptWager`, which can look at the wager value.

 ## Updating the Application